LFoster03/ml-midterm-foster/README.md

 ### Train a Model

-Split data into 70% training and 30% test sets, maintaining class proportions (stratify=y).
+- I split data into a 70% training and a 30% test set, maintaining class proportions (stratify=y).

-Trains a Decision Tree classifier using fit().

-Predicts on the test set.

-Evaluates performance with:

-Accuracy

-Precision

-Recall

-F1-score

-Confusion matrix

-Full classification report

-In this section, we train a **Decision Tree classifier** to predict whether a mushroom is poisonous or edible.
+- I trained a Decision Tree classifier to predict whether a mushroom is poisonous or edible.

-### 4.1 Split the Data
+#### Split the Data
-- The dataset was split into **training (70%)** and **test (30%)** sets using `train_test_split`.
+- The dataset was split into training (70%)** and test (30%) sets using train_test_split.
-- The split was **stratified** by the target variable `poisonous` to maintain class balance between edible and poisonous mushrooms.
+- The split was stratified by the target variable poisonous to maintain class balance between edible and poisonous mushrooms.

-### 4.2 Train the Model
-- A **Decision Tree classifier** was trained using Scikit-Learn's `fit()` method on the training data (`X_train`, `y_train`).
+- A Decision Tree classifier was trained using Scikit-Learn's fit() method on the training data (X_train, y_train).
 - Input features used for training:
-  - `cap_look` (combined cap shape + color)
+  - cap_look (combined cap shape + color)
-  - `odor`
+  - odor
-  - `stalk-root`
+  - stalk-root

-### 4.3 Evaluate Performance
+#### Evaluate Performance
-- The model was evaluated using common **classification metrics**:
+- The model was evaluated using common classification metrics:
-  - **Accuracy** – proportion of correctly classified mushrooms.
+  - Accuracy – proportion of correctly classified mushrooms.
-  - **Precision** – proportion of predicted poisonous mushrooms that are truly poisonous.
+  - Precision – proportion of predicted poisonous mushrooms that are truly poisonous.
-  - **Recall** – proportion of actual poisonous mushrooms that were correctly identified.
+  - Recall – proportion of actual poisonous mushrooms that were correctly identified.
-  - **F1-score** – harmonic mean of precision and recall.
+  - F1-score – harmonic mean of precision and recall.
-- Additionally, we generated a **confusion matrix** and a **full classification report** to inspect detailed performance.
+- Additionally, I generated a confusion matrix and a full classification report to inspect detailed performance.

-### 4.4 Key Results
+#### Results
-- The Decision Tree model achieved **high accuracy** due to the strong predictive power of features like `odor` and `cap_look`.
+- The Decision Tree model achieved high accuracy due to the strong predictive power of features.
 - The confusion matrix highlights how well the model distinguishes between edible and poisonous mushrooms.
 - Overall, the model demonstrates the effectiveness of our feature selection and preprocessing steps.

-### 4.5 Next Steps
-- Compare the Decision Tree with alternative classifiers such as **Random Forest**, **Logistic Regression**, or **SVC**.
-- Tune hyperparameters (e.g., tree depth, minimum samples per leaf) to further improve model performance.
-- Visualize the confusion matrix as a heatmap for easier interpretation of misclassifications.

-### Reflection:
+#### Reflection:
 This model performed very well.
 The model performance metrics are all close to 99%.
 - Accuracy: 0.9979 → about 99.8% of mushrooms were correctly classified.
-This is very high and indicates your model is correctly predicting most samples.
 - Precision: 0.9991 → of all mushrooms predicted as poisonous, 99.9% were actually poisonous.
 High precision means few false positives (few edible mushrooms were wrongly labeled as poisonous).
 - Recall: 0.9966 → of all actual poisonous mushrooms, 99.66% were correctly identified.
 High recall means few false negatives (few poisonous mushrooms were missed).
 - F1-score: 0.9979 → combines precision and recall.
-Close to 1 → your model balances precision and recall extremely well.
+Close to 1.
 - Confusion matrix shows:
   - TP (1262): edible mushrooms correctly classified
   - FP (1): edible mushrooms incorrectly classified as poisonous